SLT-World/SLBr/README.md

 **Why CefSharp?**

-[**CefSharp**](https://github.com/cefsharp/CefSharp) is well supported and has a large community, it's been around much longer than the Microsoft WebView2 and CefSharp is more easy for my standard.
+[**CefSharp**](https://github.com/cefsharp/CefSharp) is well supported and has a large community, it's been around much longer than the Microsoft WebView2 and CefSharp is easier for my standard.

 **Does SLBr send browsing habits to companies or tracks activities**

 SLBr does send urls to the SafeBrowsing API for security.

+And when Weblight is enabled, SLBr sends the address to Google Weblight servers for compression